 - Lx has a 150V / 300 V rms output range pair.
 Optional ranges of 135/270 (-HV option) and 200/400 (-EHV option) are available at time of order. - Ls has a 135 V / 270 V rms output range pair.
-Optional ranges of 156/312 (-HV option) and 200/400 (-EHV option) are available at time of order. - The Lx rear panel connector labeling is compliant with the California Instruments iL Series which it replaces and the HP/Agilent model 6834B. - The Ls rear panel connector labeling is compliant with the California Instruments L Series. - The Lx Series II comes standard with GPIB, USB and RS232C interfaces.
-An optional LAN interface (-LAN) is available. - The Ls Series II comes standard with USB and RS232C, An optional GPIB interface (-GPIB option) and LAN interface (-LAN) is available.
+Optional ranges of 156/312 (-HV option) and 200/400 (-EHV option) are available at time of order. - The Lx rear panel connector labeling is compliant with the California Instruments iL Series which it replaces and the HP/Agilent model 6834B.

+- The Ls rear panel connector labeling is compliant with the California Instruments L Series. - The Lx Series comes standard with both GPIB and RS232C interfaces. - The Ls Series comes standard with an RS232C only, An optional GPIB interface (-GPIB option) is available.

-Note: All interfaces use the SCPI command syntax as described in the programming manual.
+Note: Both interfaces use the SCPI command syntax as described in the programming manual.

-- The Lx Series provides both three phase and single-phase output modes, which can be selected from the front panel or over the bus. - The Ls Series provides either three phase (-3 models) or single phase (-1 models).
-Three-phase Ls Series sources may optionally be equipped with the -MODE option, which provides the same phase mode switching as the Lx Series. - The Lx Series ships with a more advanced keyboard (P/N 6005-702-1), which includes a numeric data entry pad.
-This same keyboard is available as an option on the Ls Series (Option -KP).
-Customers that prefer the simplified keyboard with dual shuttles (P/N 7004-709-1) can order this on the Lx Series as option -RP.
+- The Lx Series provides both three phase and single phase output modes which can be selected from the front panel or over the bus. - The Ls Series provides either three phase (-3 models) or single phase (-1 models).
+Three phase Ls Series sources may optionally be equipped with the -MODE option which provides the same phase mode switching as the Lx Series.